 I love this little dress so much!
 Amazing Mae made it from an old men’s dress shirt.
 (The dress shirt was old, not the man!
 But I digress…)

-Read more about the project, and see the dress modelled by its recipient.
+Read more about the project, and see the dress modeled by its recipient.

 I love it